 Ever wondered what the Pinterest algorithm prioritizes?
 Or maybe you’re curious about what it’s like to be a Pinterest manager.
 Or what it’s like to hire a Pinterest manager.
 If curious about any of that — or about Pinterest in general — you’re in the right place!

-After interviewing SEO expert Lily Rancatore last year, I decided that it would be cool to continue the fun and begin a new series over here on the BTL blog, Expert Interview.
+I decided that it would be cool to continue the fun and begin a series over here on the BTL blog, Expert Interview.
 Once a month (ish), I’ll be interviewing a different expert from somewhere around the Marketing world to provide you guys with as much knowledge as possible.
 We’re kicking this year off strong with a good one: Sarah Burk, Pinterest Princess!

 And speaking of managing Pinterest accounts… let’s get into the interview to talk more about that!